 The contest is part of the district’s effort to increase public awareness of, understanding of and engagement in the new vision and mission.

 "Student stories should be valued,” said Westhill High School English Teacher Kate Tobin.
 “I think this challenge will give students and staff alike an amazing chance to share their viewpoints, and let us all get a glimpse of education in action."

 The SPS Video Challenge is open to any SPS student (and their families), staff members or alumni.
 Entries will be judged by a panel of local communications professionals and faculty.
 Videos will be recognized in a number of categories, including Best Overall, Best Content, as well as separate awards for different age ranges of the production team.
 The most exceptional videos will be showcased at the “Stamford STEMFest Digital Showcase,” being held at the UConn Stamford Concourse on the evening of Friday, May 18, 2018, an extension of the 5th Annual Stamford STEMFest event.

 General guidelines can be found on the SPS website.
-More specific details about how to submit a video for consideration will be posted in the next few weeks.
-The district will begin accepting submissions on April 1, 2018.
+The district will begin accepting submissions on April 6, 2018.